nikonst/JavaScript/SortingAlgorithms/README.md

 # Soritng Algorithms in JavaScript

-Bubble, Insertion, Selection and Merge sort.
+Bubble, Selection, Insertion and Merge sort.